 The impact driver is probably the new kid on the block, relatively speaking.
 In contrast with the drill’s static rotational force, the impact’s pulsing rotational force is a fresh concept.
-Throughout most of history, craftsmen were satisfied to simply drive and remove fasteners.
+Throughout most of history, craftsmen were satisfied with simply driving and removing fasteners.

 But sometimes power drills would over-torque fasteners.
-And then again, sometimes more torque was required than a screwdriver could deliver.
-Workers needed a tool that could get the job done.
-Some quick Google-Fu reveals that the precursor to today’s power impact driver was only patented in the 1960s.
+And then again, sometimes the job required more torque than a screwdriver could deliver.
+Workers needed a tool that could complete the job.
+A quick Google-Fu reveals that the precursor to today’s power impact driver got its patent in the 1960s.

 Like the impact driver, the impact wrench is a fairly modern tool that leverages electrical mechanical power to create a pulsing rotational force.
 Before today’s impact wrenches, tradesmen could attach a socket to their manual impact drivers and hammer away.
 You can still find these vintage hand tools at flea markets across the country.
 More commonly, people used a lug wrench like a tire iron or simply a combination wrench.

 In the How Did We Get Along Without It category, we have the reciprocating saw.
 Its history is probably most well-known since the saw is indispensable on most job sites today.

 Milwaukee Tool scored an innovation for the ages when, in the 1950s, they introduced the motorized hacksaw.
 Of course, that description reveals the recip saw’s precursor: the hacksaw.
 In the form we recognize it, the fine-toothed metal-cutting hacksaw had been around since the late 1800s.
 In those days, cutting was done with only the sawyer’s grit.
 Now there’s a lot to be said for grit, but let’s save it for pushing forward in tough times, not cutting through a piece of metal.
 For that, we have our choice of the best Milwaukee SawZalls.